 Tough as Nails

-Box Hedge prefers a drier growing environment to a very wet one.
+Green Mountain Boxwood Hedge prefers a drier growing environment to a very wet one.
 Once established, it can be quite drought tolerant.
 It is best to water deeply with drip irrigation once per week or so in the driest times of year (summer in some areas, winter in others).
 Keeping water off the leaves is important for the health of any boxwood.

-It is important to water your boxwood hedge well right after planting to help the plants get established.
+It is important to water your green mountain boxwood hedge well right after planting to help the plants get established.
 After that, they will need the 1-2” of water per week, whether from drip irrigation or rainfall.
 Overhead irrigation is not ideal for boxwoods as leaf wetness is a good way to spread common box hedge diseases.
 The soil should be allowed to dry between periods of watering, but do not let it get so dry that the plants begin to show signs of lack of water.

-One yearly pruning is plenty to control Green Mountain boxwoods.
+One yearly pruning is plenty to control Green Mountain Boxwood hedges.
 The best times to prune are late fall, winter, and early spring.
 You can use hand shears or an electric trimmer, but make sure the blades are sharp.
 To prevent spreading disease, sanitize the blades with alcohol when moving between groups.

 Boxwoods are extremely versatile, proven by the fact that they are used just as often, if not more, today as they were in ancient Egypt.
 The different Buxus species are native to regions all over the world, from Europe to Asia.
 They suit many different landscape styles and can be grown in a wide range of areas.